eyakimoff/passer-rating-comparison/README.md

 The traditional passer rating remains a stronger predictor of winning games, with a higher correlation to game outcomes and better overall accuracy.
 The refined passer rating prioritizes identifying poor performances and losses, but its harsh penalties may overcorrect and reduce its effectiveness in predicting wins.

 If the goal is predicting game outcomes, the traditional model is preferable.
-However, the refined model offers a different perspective on quarterback performance by emphasizing mistakes and underperformance more heavily.
+However, the refined model offers a different perspective on quarterback performance, emphasizing mistakes and underperformance more heavily.
 Further refinements could help balance its evaluation of both strong and weak performances.

 ---